SafeChargeInternational/safecharge_prestashop/README.md

 How to install:

-1. Download the plugin.
+1. Download the plugin and extract the zip.
-2. Zip the nuvei folder,
+2. Open the result folder and zip the nuvei folder,
 3. Go to admin page Modules > Modules & Services, click on Upload Module button and pass the zip file.

 Manual install: